TTConnect uses VETRO FiberMap to meet demand for open access fiber broadband networks.

 Fiber network expansion has already had a massive economic impact on South Africa.
 High speed internet has quickly become a necessity instead of a luxury, which means most residential and business real estate developments are advertised as fiber-ready to increase their value.
 However, about 80% of the existing network infrastructure in South Africa is copper-based, creating an aggressive demand for fiber optic network construction.
 Fiber is not sensitive to distance, and is ultimately the best option for reliable, quality broadband.

-When TTConnect first began to build out their last mile fiber infrastructure, a single employee knew the historical network data—what infrastructure was in the ground, where it was installed, etc.—and field technicians often had to call into the office to confirm where to splice.
+When TTConnect first began to build out their open access fiber last mile infrastructure, a single employee knew the historical network data—what infrastructure was in the ground, where it was installed, etc.—and field technicians often had to call into the office to confirm where to splice.
 No plans were created, even in spreadsheets, and there were no records to indicate what equipment was included in each build.
 TTConnect was rapidly expanding, but found it difficult to keep up with demand without a better way to record and organize network information.

 Service issues were also difficult to troubleshoot; technicians relied on Google Earth kmz files to determine network routes, and map points were not always consistent with physical addresses.
 Additionally, TTConnect needed to be able to tell potential customers where they were going to build, as the company requires a 50% take rate prior to construction.